bengfarrell/rgf-blog/content/blog/2016-06-29-pairing-pure-leafs-teahouse-collection-with-spqrs-finesse.md

 [![Pure Leaf Travelling Tea House](http://s3.amazonaws.com/thegourmez-wpmedia/2016/06/Pure-Leaf-SPQR-20-500x345.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2016/06/Pure-Leaf-SPQR-20.jpg)

 [Pure Leaf](http://pureleaf.com/) is in the midst of a tour of major food-loving U.S. cities to promote their newest products, [the Tea House Collection,](http://pureleaf.com/teahousecollection) and I was invited out for a media preview of their stop in San Francisco, where Chef Accarrino prepared dishes using the teas.
-Like all of Pure Leaf's iced teas, these debutantes are steeped with whole leaves rather than mixed with a powder, but what really sets them apart is all organic ingredients and more adventurous flavor combinations -- I'm mainly in it for the adventure.
+Like all of Pure Leaf's iced teas, these debutantes are steeped with whole leaves rather than mixed with a powder, but what really sets them apart is all organic ingredients and more adventurous flavor combinations—I'm mainly in it for the adventure.

 [![Teahouse Collection display](http://s3.amazonaws.com/thegourmez-wpmedia/2016/06/Pure-Leaf-SPQR-03-500x371.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2016/06/Pure-Leaf-SPQR-03.jpg)